-We have audited the attached Annual Financial Statements of the Association 'Sarajevo Open Centre' (hereinafter: "SOC") which include the Balance Sheet and Income Statement as at December 31, 2022, including a summary of significant accounting policies.
+We have audited the attached Annual Financial Statements of the Association 'Sarajevo Open Centre' (hereinafter: "SOC") which include the Balance Sheet and Income Statement as of December 31, 2023, including a summary of significant accounting policies.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the SOC as at December 31, 2022 and its financial success, is in accordance with the Law on Accounting and Auditing FBiH and International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the SOC as of December 31, 2023, and its financial success, is in accordance with the Law on Accounting and Auditing FBiH and International Financial Reporting Standards (IFRS).